sangcu/em-markdown-editor/README.md

 # Ember Markdown Editor

-This is an ember component that support an lightweight markdown editor for ember.js.
+This is an ember component that support a lightweight markdown editor for ember.js.

 ## Features